Virtual Reality in Healthcare

 3. IMPROVEMENT OF THE QUALITY OF LIFE

-Reality allows patients to escape from their condition and even improve, in some cases, tolerance to certain treatments.
-Studies have shown that cancer patients who receive relaxation sessions with virtual reality that allow them to lower anxiety and improve overall tolerance to chemotherapy, in addition to reducing emotional disturbance.
+Virtual reality allows patients to escape from their condition and even improve their tolerance to certain treatments.
+Studies have shown that cancer patients who receive virtual reality relaxation sessions experience reduced anxiety and overall improved tolerance to chemotherapy, as well as a decrease in emotional distress.
+Virtual reality sessions are also effective in pain management for certain patients.
+These sessions are considered a distraction therapy that helps to reduce anxiety.

-In this area we can also talk about other uses of virtual reality, in the case of hospitalized children it helps them to escape and can even be used to communicate with their families.
+In this area, we can also discuss other uses of virtual reality.
+In the case of hospitalized children, it helps them to escape and can even be used for them to communicate with their families.
+It is also useful for experimentation, allowing people with disabilities to explore environments and experiences they couldn’t experience due to their limitations.

 4. DIAGNOSIS OF DISEASES